 BONUS TIP: Practice makes permanent.

 Yes, practice makes permanent.
 You may have heard that “practice makes perfect” and that doesn’t set us up for success.
 It isn’t about being perfect, it’s about creating healthy practices that are sustainable.
 In order to begin practicing self-care, practice definitely does make permanent.
-There is no reason to feel selfish or self-centred for taking care of yourself.
+There is no reason to feel selfish.
 You have the most to offers others when you’re feeling well taken care of and that has to start and end with you.
 Begin incorporating self-care moments into your week, the same way you would incorporate meetings or other to-do’s in your life.
 The more you practice and learn to love self-care, the more you will need it in your life, and the more people will begin to respect your self-care time.

 Remember that self-care, like any other practice, builds on itself.
 Don’t put pressure on yourself to get through all of the steps I mentioned above.
 Start with #1 and spend as much time as you need there until you are ready to add in another.
 You might even find that you move back and forth between a couple of these tips – noticing new things about yourself and then incorporating them into your daily routine.
 And think of your daily routine as a fertility, birth or postpartum plan that you would make for a client.
 You know that you are fiercely dedicated to making sure your client gets all of their needs met right?!
 Right!
 So, with that logic in mind, then you know that you have the strength within you to do that for yourself.